vibeus/vibe-website/content/blog/how-i-vibe-robyn-mother-of-four-and-homeschool-expert/index.md

 tags: ["homeschool", "collaboative learning", "digital whiteboard", "teaching"]
 isfeatured: true
 draft: false
-summary: Robyn Cooper, a mother of four children, has continued to teach at home over the past six-plus years.
+summary: Robyn Cooper has continued to teach at home over the past six-plus years.
 Now she is using Vibe for her homeschooling.
 ---